t0rete00/Markdownsivusto/nettisivut.md

 >
 > While working as a cleaner, had a vision to become a typist - _got the job_.
 Then started to work in the ER as a medical typist.

+### My travels

+I have had a great interest to history which is why I traveled to Egypt many times between 2006 - 2010.

+1. Hurghada
+2. Cairo
+3. Sharm el Sheikh
+4. Luxor

 Thank you for visiting!